sonic-net/DASH/documentation/general/design/sdn-features-packet-transforms.md

 and associate corresponding SDN policies such as – Route, ACL, NAT etc. to these virtual ports.
-In other words, our software will communicate with the cards, hold card inventory and SDN placement, call API’s that are exposed through the card create policies, setup ENI, routes, ACLs, NAT, and different rules.
+In other words, our software will communicate with the cards, hold card inventory and SDN placement, call API’s that are exposed through the
+card:  create policies, setup ENI, routes, ACLs, NAT, and different rules.

 The following applies:

-- Each Virtual Port (ENI) will be created with an ENI identifier like – Mac address, VNI or more.
+- Each Virtual Port (ENI) will be created with an ENI identifier such as – Mac address, VNI or more.
-- A Virtual Port also has attributes like: *Flow time-out*, *QOS*, *port properties* related to the port.
+- A Virtual Port also has attributes such as : *flow time-out*, *QOS*, *port properties* related to the port.
 - The Virtual Port is the container which holds all policies.